Jannael/DevSync/src/backend/model/group/doc.md

 ## Create
 to create group
-- if you do not add the techLead that is creating the group it will added for you
+- if you do not add the techLead who is creating the group, it will add it for you
-- for each techLead/member you add it will send an invitation
+- for each techLead/member you add, it will send an invitation
 - adds the group to user schema

 ### Functions